netscaler/netscaler-k8s-ingress-controller/docs/canary/canary.md

 The following steps explain the workflow specified in the diagram.

 1. Developers maintain the source code in GitHub, make changes whenever required, and commit the changes to GitHub.
-1. A webhook is configured in GitHub to listen for the source code changes.
+2. A webhook is configured in GitHub to listen for the source code changes.
 Whenever the source code is checked in to GitHub, the webhook is triggered and informs Docker Hub to build the image with the new source code.
 Once the docker image is created, a separate webhook configured in Docker Hub triggers a Spinnaker pipeline.
-1. Once the Spinnaker pipeline is triggered, canary and baseline versions of the image are deployed.
+3. Once the Spinnaker pipeline is triggered, canary and baseline versions of the image are deployed.
-1. Once the canary and baseline versions are deployed, some percentage of traffic from production is diverted to canary and baseline versions.
+4. Once the canary and baseline versions are deployed, some percentage of traffic from production is diverted to canary and baseline versions.
 Citrix ADC collects the performance statistics and exports the statistics to Prometheus with the help of Citrix ADC Metrics Exporter.
 Prometheus feeds these statistics to Kayenta for canary analysis.
 1. Kayenta performs a canary analysis based on the performance statistics and generates a score.
 Based on the score, the canary deployment is termed as success or failure and the image is rolled out or rolled back.

-The following diagram explains the workflow of a Spinnaker pipeline for Citrix ADC-Integrated Canary Deployment Solution.

 ## Limitations